 Here we can see the church (“Israel“) will be “A blessing on my people Egypt and on the work of my hands, Assyria,“

-Or generally speaking, the Scrolls and Scripture, and how that relates in God’s eyes compared to the heavenly perception and truth found in reading the WORD among the church in heaven.
+Or generally speaking, the Bible and how we read and perceive it, compared to the heavenly perception and truth found in reading the Bible among the church in heaven.
 Is there a major difference or are they similar?

 Damascus was the root out of which came forth Eber, or the Hebrew church.
-From the Hebrew Church Sprang forth the Christian church.
-Also, in Scripture the Hebrew church was always caught in between Egypt and Assyria.
-Or using the vernacular, caught “between hell and high water”.
+From the Hebrew Church sprang forth the Christian church.
+In Bible history the Hebrew church was always caught in between Egypt and Assyria.
+Using the vernacular, caught “between hell and high water”.

-The Christian church at this time is not much better
+The Christian church at this time is not in much better shape

 We have been given so much more illumination and power through the cross of Jesus Christ to read and comprehend the Bible.
 However, we are like the Hebrew church, we are also stuck between Egypt and Assyria.
 We are weak and ineffective.
 We are disengaged from our purpose through and from heaven.

-The church was created to be located between Bethel and Ai
+The church was created to be located between Bethel and Ai, not Egypt and Assyria.

 “But thanks be to God who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).

 Glory, glory, glory our God still sits on the throne!
 The time of Jubilee is now dawning upon us.
-As I mentioned before, in my spiritual understanding, Jubilee equals Covenant Rest;
+As I mentioned before, in my Jubilee equals Covenant Rest;

 No longer will God strive with His people.
-He will ascend to His rightful position as the head of the church on planet earth.
+He will ascend to His rightful position as the head of the church on the earth,

 “And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence” (Colossians 1:18).